DarkAssassin23/Cloud-AI/README.md

 				your connection to the server

-	ipconfig		This commands will give you your local IP as well as your global IP.
-NOTE: depending on the machine this is running on it may give back a local ip that is NOT your local network ip address.
-For information on how to fix this, see the Local IP Configuration section
+	ipconfig		This commands will give you your local IP as well as your global IP, if applicable

-	ipconfig		This commands will give you your local IP as well as your global IP.
-NOTE: depending on the machine this is running on it may give back a local ip that is NOT your local network ip address.
-For information on how to fix this, see the Local IP Configuration section
+	ifconfig		This commands will give you your local IP as well as your global IP. if applicable

 	time			This command will return the current time to the user in military time